 If an employer fires an employee illegally, it is considered wrongful termination and that employee may seek financial damages from the employer.

-Contact Limonjyan Law Group today for a free consultation with a dedicated wrongful termination lawyer in Los Angeles.
-We serve the greater Los Angeles area.
+Contact Limonjyan Law Group today for a free consultation with a dedicated wrongful termination lawyer.

 What is Wrongful Termination in California?

 Wrongful termination or wrongful dismissal occurs when an employer violates either state or federal laws when firing an employee.
 Examples of wrongful termination include when an employer fires staff for unlawful reasons, such as retaliation or discrimination.